 Introduction to Technical Theatre provides you with an overview of the technical equipment used in the areas of theatre lighting and sound.
 The module will enable you to work practically with equipment in a range of theatre production contexts.
 You will be introduced to the idea of the role of the theatre technician as a theatre artist supporting performance, while the foundations of safe working practices within the performing arts industry will also be covered.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either DRA1106 Drama Technique Workshops 1: Basic Practical Skills Development or TEC1100 Introduction to Technical Theatre.

 Level 5 (Year 2 of Full-Time Programme)

 DRA2101 The Modern Age of Drama: Forms, Movements, Modernity (20 credits)